Les Soirées de Médan

 The collection took its title from Zola's house at Médan, near Paris, where writers would meet for literary dinners.
 The authors were often referred to collectively as the "Médan group".
 The aim of the collection was to promote the ideals of Naturalism, by treating the events of the Franco-Prussian War in a realistic and often unheroic way, in contrast to officially approved patriotic views of the war.

 By far the most famous story in the collection is Boule de Suif, which immediately launched the career of the young Guy de Maupassant.
+Jean Richepin "observed that the most striking stories in the collection—Boule de Suif and Sac au dos—were the work of two talented artists who had no real affinities with Naturalism".

 Zola's story became the basis for an opera of the same name by Alfred Bruneau.